-The Importance of Electronics Recycling and Precious Metal Recovery
+The Importance of Electronics Recycling

 Electronics recycling is critical in diverting solid waste and supporting zero landfill initiatives.
 Also highly significant, electronics recycling helps eliminate toxic scrap.
 While it constitutes a minority of solid waste, it represents up to 70% of toxic waste.

 As a result, there are more than $21 billion in precious metals inventoried in these devices—$16 billion worth of gold and $5 billion worth of silver, until a time when they can be recycled.
 The carbon footprint of both metals and plastics recovered through recycling is much smaller than for the production of the same materials from virgin sources.

-This low recycling rate stresses the need for initiatives to help promote recovery of precious resources.
+This low recycling rate stresses the need for initiatives to help promote the recovery of precious resources.
 This can be accomplished through:

 - Policies that promote design for recycling